Azure/azure-powershell/src/Storage/Storage.Management/help/Start-AzStorageFileCopy.md

 ### -SrcShare
 Specifies a cloud file share object.
-You can create a cloud file share or obtain one by using the Get-AzureStorageShare cmdlet.
+You can create a cloud file share or obtain one by using the Get-AzStorageShare cmdlet.

 ```yaml
 Type: Microsoft.WindowsAzure.Storage.File.CloudFileShare